-This dialogue, in partnership with Save the Children and the UK Department for International Development (DFID), seeks to examine responses to what has been called a mental health crisis among children and adolescents trapped in conflict.
-This meeting will have a Middle East focus but will draw on global lessons and have wider significance for the field of mental health and psychosocial support (MHPSS).
+This dialogue, in partnership with Save the Children and the UK Department for International Development (DFID), sought to examine responses to what has been called a mental health crisis among children and adolescents trapped in conflict.
+This meeting had a Middle East focus but drew on global lessons and had a wider significance for the field of mental health and psychosocial support (MHPSS).

 Young people make up a third of those affected by conflict and disaster.
 More than 600 million young people live in fragile or conflict affect areas.
 At least 25 per cent of those affected by the Syria crisis are aged 10 to 24.

 In recent reports by Save the Children, the mental health and psychosocial needs of children and adolescents in Syria were examined comprehensively for the first time.
 One of those reports ‘Invisible Wounds’ states that millions of Syrian children could be living in a state of ‘toxic stress’ due to prolonged exposure to conflict.
 It speculates that the damage to an entire generation of children could soon become permanent and irreversible due to trauma and extreme stress.
 Toxic stress can disrupt the development of the brain and increases the risk of physical health problems such as diabetes, heart disorders and mental health conditions in adulthood.